In this review, we will discuss the use of ECN accounts for trading on Forex. Such accounts feature better trading conditions.

 - Floating spread from 0 points

-- 36 currency pairs, cryptocurrencies, metals, CFDs available for trading
+- 36 currency pairs, metals, CFDs available for trading

 - Popular trading platforms: MetaTrader 4, MetaTrader 5, cTrader, mobile apps